LeRoy Butler: 1996

-On June 27, 1996, the Green Bay Packers traded defensive end Matt LaBounty to the Seattle Seahawks in return for ×2 Pro Bowl free safety Eugene Robinson, who started in 152/160 games for them over the last ten seasons.
+On June 27, 1996, the Green Bay Packers traded defensive end Matt LaBounty to the Seattle Seahawks in return for two-time Pro Bowl free safety Eugene Robinson, who started in 152/160 games for them over the last ten seasons.
 On July 17, 1996, the Packers subsequently traded safety George Teague to the Atlanta Falcons for a conditional 1997 late-round draft selection.
 Entering training camp, Butler and Robinson were slated as the de facto starting safeties and would remain the starting pair throughout the season.

 On September 1, 1996, Butler started in the Green Bay Packers' season-opener at the Tampa Bay Buccaneers and made five combined tackles (three solo), two pass deflections, and set a season-high with two interceptions on pass attempts by Trent Dilfer as they won 34–3.
 In Week 3, Butler made four combined tackles (three solo), set a season-high with three pass deflections, had two interceptions, and returned one of the interceptions by Stan Humphries 90–yards for a touchdown during a 10–42 win against the San Diego Chargers.
 In Week 7, Butler made four combined tackles (three solo), two pass deflections, and intercepted a pass by Elvis Grbac to fullback Tommy Vardell during a 23–20 overtime victory against the San Francisco 49ers.
 In Week 9, he set a season-high with 11 combined tackles (four solo), made 1.5 sacks, and had a pass deflection during a 13–7 win against the Tampa Bay Buccaneers.

 On November 6, 1996, the Green Bay Packers signed Butler to a five–year, $15 million contract extension that includes a signing bonus of $5 million.
 In Week 13, Butler had six combined tackles (four solo) and set a career-high with two sacks on Tony Banks during a 24–9 win at the St. Louis Rams.
 He started all 16 games throughout the season and finished with 87 combined tackles (65 solo), 14 pass deflections, set a career-high with 6.5 sacks, had five interceptions, and scored a single touchdown.
 The addition of Eugene Robinson allowed defensive coordinator Fritz Shurmur to use Butler to shoot gaps on blitzes and also provide pass coverage over the top if any of the cornerbacks were beat in coverage as Robinson had impressive coverage ability that complemented the entire secondary.
 This combination earned Robinson six interceptions to tie for second in the NFC and Butler to record 6.5 sacks for the second most in a season by a defensive back in NFL history, finishing only behind Dave Duerson with seven in 1986.
 His performance earned him First-team All-Pro and a selection to the 1997 Pro Bowl.